xanperna/snake-game/README.md

-written in python using pygame. enjoy and please make cool changes and send to me.
+written in python using pygame. please make cool changes and send to me.
 God bless.

 here are some screenshots of the game currently: